simonesilvestroni/m2m-website/_posts/2021-04-01-daw-from-logic-to-pro-tools-to-reaper-part-1.md

   </tbody>
 </table>

-Each license includes two major releases.
+**Each license includes two major releases**.
 For instance, I bought it now, at v6.x, which gives me free updates until v7.99 included.
 To put things in perspective, Logic Pro X costs `€199`, _no exceptions_.

 With REAPER’s discounted tier, it takes 6 major releases to reach the amount of money Apple charges.
 That [could translate to many years](https://en.wikipedia.org/wiki/REAPER#Version_history).